2023 VA Special Monthly Compensation (SMC) Rates

-The U.S. Department of Veterans Affairs (VA) awards special monthly compensation (SMC) to veterans with service-connected conditions so severe that they warrant a rating higher than 100 percent.
-The idea is that certain disabilities or combinations of disabilities are more debilitating than accounted for by the regular rating schedule.
+The Department of Veterans Affairs (VA) awards special monthly compensation (SMC) to veterans with service-connected conditions so debilitating they warrant a rating higher than 100 percent.
+The idea is that certain disabilities or combinations of disabilities are more severe than accounted for by the regular rating schedule.

-There are several ways to qualify for special monthly compensation.
-The different types of SMC are split into levels:
+There are several types of SMC, which are split into the following levels:

 - Levels L through O list specific conditions and combinations of conditions that qualify a veteran to receive SMC.
 Level L contains the least severe of these conditions and lower SMC rates, while Level O contains more severe conditions and higher SMC rates.